podium/elixir-style-guide/README.md

   <sup>[[link](#character-per-line-limit)]</sup>

 * <a name="semicolon-between-statements"></a>
   Don't use `;` to separate statements and expressions.
+Enforced by Formatter
   <sup>[[link](#semicolon-between-statements)]</sup>

   ```elixir